 At the Orthohealing Center, we are pioneers in PRP therapy.

-Not only have our physicians remained on the cutting edge of this minimally invasive approach to orthopedic wellness, they have also been instrumental in researching and developing this technique from the outset.
+Not only have our physicians remained on the cutting edge of this minimally invasive approach, they have also been instrumental in researching and developing this technique from the outset.
 When you come to the Orthohealing Center, rest assured you are in the hands of those who know it best.
-With our approach, you can expect:

 To learn more about our initial and ongoing participation in this innovative field, please visit our Research page.